-TABLE OF CONTENTS US
+TABLE OF CONTENTS

-WHERE TO FIND US 1 - 2 CAMPUS CALENDAR 5 - 6 A MESSAGE FROM OUR CHANCELLOR 7 OUR MISSION, GOALS, AND STUDENT LEARNING OUTCOMES 8 - 10 KAUA'I COMMUNITY COLLEGE, GENERAL INFORMATION 15 - 16 GETTING STARTED AT KAUA'I COMMUNITY COLLEGE 17 Here's everything you need to know to start attending classes at Kaua'i Community College: How to apply for admission and how to get officially registered.
-COLLEGE COSTS AND FINANCIAL INFORMATION 23 Figure out the cost of your tuition and fees and see what financial aid opportunities are available.
-CAMPUS RESOURCES AND SERVICES 31

-Turn to this section to find out about the different services available to assist you in reaching your educational goals.
-Services to students include admissions, registration, financial aid, counseling, child care, job placement, library, computer labs, tutoring, and others.
-Among the student activities are student government and a variety of clubs.
-Special services and programs range from apprenticeship programs to non-credit courses and customized training, from the Performing Arts Center to international education and opportunities to earn a Baccalaureate or graduate degree via distance education.

-COLLEGE POLICIES AND PROCEDURES

-This is the "fine print" section with the information about tuition and fees and the rules and regulations that govern your academic life at Kaua'i Community College.
+WHERE TO FIND US 1 - 2 CAMPUS CALENDAR 5 - 6 A MESSAGE FROM OUR CHANCELLOR 7 OUR MISSION, GOALS, AND STUDENT LEARNING OUTCOMES 8 - 11 KAUA'I COMMUNITY COLLEGE, GENERAL INFORMATION 15 - 16 GETTING STARTED AT KAUA'I COMMUNITY COLLEGE 17 Here's everything you need to know to start attending classes at Kaua'i Community Co How to apply for admission and how to get officially registered. llege: COLLEGE COSTS AND FINANCIAL INFORMATION 23 Figure out the cost of your tuition and fees and see what financial aid opportunities are available.
+CAMPUS RESOURCES AND SERVICES 31 Turn to this section to find out about the different services available to assist you in reac goals.
+Services to students include admissions, registration, financial aid, counseling, cl library, computer labs, tutoring, and others.
+Among the student activities are student g of clubs.
+Special services and programs range from apprenticeship programs to non-cre training, from the Performing Arts Center to international education and opportunities graduate degree via distance education. hild care, job placement, overnment and a variety edit courses and customized COLLEGE POLICIES AND PROCEDURES 41 This is the "fine print" section with the information about tuition and fees and the rules that govern your academic life at Kaua'i Community College. and regulations INSTRUCTIONAL PROGRAMS 55 Check this section to find out which program is for you: Certificate and degree program teach practical marketable skills or courses leading to a 2-year degree program and/or 4-year institution.

-INSTRUCTIONAL PROGRAMS

-Check this section to find out which program is for you: Certificate and degree programs designed to teach practical marketable skills or courses leading to a 2-year degree program and/or transfer to a 4-year institution.
 Program sheets help track your progress toward your goal.

-COURSE DESCRIPTIONS

-Turn to this section for detailed information about course content, prerequisites, number of credits, and the number of hours per week that the class meets.
+0 COURSE DESCRIPTIONS 102 Turn to this section for detailed information about course content, prerequisites, numbe the number of hours per week that the class meets. r of credits, and

+STUDENT ACADEMIC AND NON-ACADEMIC GRIEVANCE PROCEDURES, POLICIES, AND FORM 162 - 169